uDALES/u-dales/docs/udales-getting-started.md

 ## Prerequisites

 uDALES is supported to run on Linux, macOS and Windows Subsystem for Linux (WSL).
-Please ensure that the latest version of the following libraries and software are avalable on your system:
+Please ensure that the latest version of the following libraries and software are available on your system:

 - [Git](https://git-scm.com/).
 - [CMake](https://cmake.org/).